This weekend I embarked my first airline mileage run, something I thought I would never do.

 I keep close track of my airline miles throughout the year to calculate what tier of status I’ll hit.
 My work travel commitments pretty much guarantee that I’ll hit AAdvantage Gold in any given year, which is the lowest tier of status on American (but still scores you some good perks).

-This year, however, my travel schedule was aggressive.
+In 2017, however, my travel schedule was aggressive.
 I hit Gold in July (25,000 miles/30 flight segments), and set my sights on Platinum (50,000 miles/60 flight segments).
 At no point did I think I would actually fly enough to qualify.
 But I ended up being on the road nearly every week between August and November, when a normal workload would take me out of the office about once a month.

 The trips kept coming.
 And coming.
 Conferences, meetings, presentations, filling in for colleagues who were unable to travel for one reason or another, plus a couple of personal trips.
 LA, Chicago (x4), Portland, San Francisco, New York (x3), Cape Cod, Augusta (x2), Nashville (x2), Miami, Detroit.
 It was a three-month whirlwind, and fun, until it was too much.